hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Remove port by specifying their names or ID.
+Remove port by specifying name or ID.
 You may specify more than one port name or ID on a command line.

 ###Examples
-Delete the port 'blue' and 'red':
+Delete the ports 'blue' and 'red':

     hpcloud ports:remove blue red